 About Anne G. Morgan

-Anne G. Morgan (she/her/hers) is a dramaturg, an arts administrator, and a new play advocate.
+Anne G. Morgan (she/her/hers) is an award-winning dramaturg and arts leader.
 She currently works as the Programs Director for the National New Play Network, an alliance of professional theaters that collaborate in innovative ways to develop, produce, and extend the life of new plays.

 Across her career, Anne has earned the respect of colleagues, peers, and artists for her ability to marry high-level visioning with in-the-weeds administrative acumen, her collaborative and curious spirit, and her thorough and iterative process design.
 With over a decade of experience in arts administration, program facilitation, story analysis, and theater production, Anne is a hard working, flexible, creative, passionate artist and leader.

 As a dramaturg, Anne works regularly with the Playwrights Realm, the Playwright's Lab at Hollins University, Great Plains Theatre Conference, the Kennedy Center, and more, as well as collaborating with playwrights individually.
 She serves as Board Co-Chair for Literary Managers and Dramaturgs of the Americas.